dansmyers/Networks/README.md

 There is one text: *Computer Networks: a Systems Approach* by Peterson and Davie.
 It is now available **free** on the web at https://book.systemsapproach.org/.

+We will use [Mimir](https://www.mimirhq.com/) for programming.
+It is free for the 2020-21 academic year.

 ## Scrumage

 ### What?